It’s important to know the language of beer! Use this glossary of common beer and brewing vocabulary to help you on your craft beer journey.

 Conditioning A step in the brewing process in which beer is matured or aged after initial fermentation to prevent the formation of unwanted flavors and compounds

 Contract Brewing Company A business that hires another brewery to produce some or all of its beer.
 The contract brewing company handles marketing, sales and distribution of its beer, while generally leaving the brewing and packaging to its producer-brewery.

-Craft Brewery According to the Brewers Association, an American craft brewer is small, independent and traditional.
+Craft Brewery According to the Brewers Association, an American craft brewer is small and independent.

 - Small: Annual production of 6 million barrels of beer or less (approximately 3 percent of U.S. annual sales).
-Beer production is attributed to the rules of alternating proprietorships.
+Beer production is attributed to a brewer according to rules of alternating proprietorships.